WJie12/autotrading_DQN/README.md

 * `utils.py`: some utility functions
 * `run.py`: train/test logic
 * `requirement.txt`: all dependencies
-* `data/`: 3 csv files with IBM, MSFT, and QCOM stock prices from Jan 3rd, 2000 to Dec 27, 2017 (5629 days).
-The data was retrieved using [Alpha Vantage API](https://www.alphavantage.co/)
+* `data/`: the csv file of stock table and history close price of 19 stocks

 ### How to run